‘Why change it?’: No. 2 Upper St. Clair rides running game to take down No. 4 South Fayette

 Welhorsky completed 11 of 18 passes for 180 yards, one touchdown and two interceptions.
 He also rushed for a team-high 76 yards on 18 carries.

-South Fayette had a chance for a tying drive later in the fourth until USC’s Charley Bywalski intercepted a pass near midfield, dashing the Lions’ hopes with 4:39 left.
+South Fayette had a chance for a tying drive later in the fourth until Upper St. Clair’s Charley Bywalski intercepted a pass near midfield, dashing the Lions’ hopes with 4:39 left.
+USC linebacker Van Hellmann recovered a fumble late in the fourth and Carter Stein had an interception in the first half.

 “Every week is going to be tight like this,” Junko said.
 “We’re playing in the best conference in 5A right now.
 You’ve got to buckle up and go get another one next week.”